PapnejaPrints/CISC101-Group8-PaperSummarizer/modules/module_guardrails.md

+# GitHub Change Log
+- **Date:** 2025-11-27
+- **Changes:**
+  - Added `evidence_mode` variable to enable "strict" evidence mode.
+  - Updated hallucination prevention logic to enforce strict evidence mode: only include claims, equations, and results present in source text.
+  - Added explicit messages when source text is insufficient: “The source text does not provide enough detail to summarize this section in strict evidence mode.”
+  - Standardized warning messages for missing or very short sections:
+    - “Section skipped: no usable text was provided.”
+    - “Section very short: summary may be incomplete.”

 # Module Purpose
 **Goal:** Enforce safety and integrity by handling missing/empty sections, warning on short content, preventing hallucinations, managing context windows, and verifying citations.